llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

   implement the change.
 * Community bounty: We're offering a bounty for a community member to implement the change.
-This is a chance to give back something to community members who are not paid for their contirbutions by some company or organisation.
+This is a chance to give back something to community members who are not paid for their contributions by some company or organisation.
 * Contractor: In case something is very large or we can't find anyone to do it the work can be handed off to a contractor.